 She obtained her PhD title at the École Pratique des Hautes Études in 2018.
 Her dissertation concerned the edition and re-edition of the Greek letters of the archive of Dioscorus of Aphrodite (Title: Communiquer par écrit dans l’Égypte de l’Antiquité tardive: les lettres grecques des archives de Dioscore d’Aphrodité [Égypte, VIe s. apr.
 J.-C.]).
-As a postdoctoral fellow of the ERC project EVWRIT, she will investigate the graphic conventions in use according to documentary types, developing the recent theory of “paléographie signifiante”.
-She is also participating in the edition of papyri from the collection of the Bibliothèque Nationale de France.
+As a postdoctoral fellow of the ERC project EVWRIT, she is investigating the graphic conventions in use according to documentary types, developing the recent theory of “paléographie signifiante”.
+She is also participating in the edition of papyri from the collections of the Bibliothèque Nationale de France and Sorbonne Université.
 Her research interests include documentary papyrology, Late Antique epistolography, communication practices and Greek-Coptic language contacts.

 2020/2021: co-lecturer of the course "Transmission of Ancient Greek Texts (A005481)"

 3-4 February 2020: Crash course in Greek Palaeography addressed to doctoral students.
 Organized at Ghent University under the auspices of OIKOS, the Dutch National Research School in Classical Studies.

 2019/2020: co-lecturer of the course "Manuscript Traditions of Ancient Greek Literature (A001454)"